flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 The target repo for Flathub is either `stable` or `beta`.

 This should not be reached by apps that are built on Flathub.
-They also should never use `branch/*` to name the branch of the Github repo for the app.
+They also should never use `branch/*` to name the branch of the GitHub repo for the app.
 Please see [this](/docs/for-app-authors/maintenance#the-repository) for more details.